antarctica/lantern/docs/architecture.md

 ## Overview

+> [!WARNING]
+> This documentation is outdated and does not reflect changes made to split exporters into outputs, a top-level site
+> class and more focused exporters.

 This diagram shows this project's components at a high level and the project interacts with other systems:

 ![Architecture Diagram](/docs/img/architecture-wide.png)